vtshen/STAT4705/Rcode/README.md

   - Rfunctions.R

-This is a function to call students' name randomly.
+This is a function to call students' names randomly.
 How to use it?

 ```r
 # Ctrl-l to clear the space